Shianne1/Bullet_Train_Game_Team_Justice_League/src/README.txt

 	private int west
 	private ArrayList<Item> roomItems

-	Constructor for Rooms with parameters being private variables Getter/Setters for private variables
+	-Constructor for Rooms with parameters being private variables -Getter/Setters for private variables
-	inspectRoom method which constructs String output that details all notable features of room.
+	-inspectRoom method which constructs String output that details all notable features of room.
+    -folderList method will ensure that folders are in correct room.
+    -roomItemAdd will add dropped item to RoomItem Arraylist -roomItemRemove will remove item from room item arraylist -Direction method will facilitate movement through game, checks whether rooms are locked and facilitates checking if rooms are locked and if you've been to that room before -checkVisited method will check if room has been visited, and if so indicates that to the player.
+    -lockRoom handles asking player for room password

 MONSTER CLASS: